-In the past decade alone, ten million corpses have been exhumed and reburied across the Chinese landscape.
+In the past decade alone, more than ten million corpses have been exhumed and reburied across the Chinese landscape.
 The campaign has transformed China's graveyards into sites of acute personal, social, political, and economic contestation.

 About the author

 Thomas S. Mullaney is Professor of Chinese History at Stanford University.

 "Stanford University Press's investment in publishing works that make real use of online visualization has paid off with The Chinese Deathscape.
 This combination of historical narratives, maps, and data opens up new ways of thinking for scholars and their audiences alike."